 - Allow 2 full weeks minimum before major strategy shifts

-Data Point: According to Seller Labs, 68% of new Amazon advertisers abandon potentially profitable keywords before gathering sufficient data.
+Data Point: According to Seller Labs’ 2025 Seller Behavior Study, 72% of new Amazon advertisers abandon potentially profitable keywords before gathering sufficient data, up from 68% in 2024.

 2. Ignoring Match Types